higherrrrrrr/higherrrrrrr.fun/services/protocol/docs/TECHNICAL-DESIGN-DOCUMENT.md

 ### 8.2.
 Permissioned Calls & PDA Ownership

-- **create_meme_token**: Only the designated “creator” can call this to avoid collisions or unauthorized token creation under the same seeds.
+- **create_meme_token**: Only the designated "creator" can call this to avoid collisions or unauthorized token creation under the same seeds.
 - **FeeVault**: Withdraw instructions check if the caller matches the relevant pubkey (creator vs. protocol).
-- **EvolutionData**: Only the authorized owner (or the program’s PDA) can modify thresholds or name/URI mappings.
+- **EvolutionData**: Only the authorized owner (or the program's PDA) can modify thresholds or name/URI mappings.
 - **ConvictionRegistry**: `register_holder` ensures the user actually holds ≥ X%.
 The program verifies they own the relevant token account.

 ### 8.3.
 Data Validation & Overflow Handling